kemitchell/intervention.js/README.md

 var memdb = require('memdb')

 var emitter = new Intervention(memdb())
-// Emit events for new deps and devDeps.
+// Emit events for new deps.
 .emitEventsFor('author@example.com')
 // Emit events...
 .emitEventsFor(
   'another@example.com',
-  // just for deps, not devDeps... false,
+  // for devDeps as well as deps... true,
   // from update 458344.
   458344
 )